smasongarrison/AutoHotKey_Scripts/sources/Compile/output.txt

 ::an order of magnitude::ten times
 ::are of the same opinion::agree
 ::at the present moment::now
-::by means of::by, with
+;::by means of::by, with
 ::despite the fact that::although
 ::fewer in number::fewer
 ::for the purpose of::for
 ::has the capability of::can
 ::having regard to::about
 ::if conditions are such that::if
-::in all cases::always, invariably
+::in all cases::invariably
 ::in close proximity to::near
 ::in connection with::concerning
 ;::in my opinion it is not an unjustifiable assumption that::I think